Current and temperature imbalances in parallel-connected grid storage battery modules: Model Parameterisation and Validation

 To ensure the model accurately represents the behaviour of a grid storage module, model parameters were estimated from measured cycling data.
 One challenge is that the thermal and electrical circuit parameters are coupled---the temperature-dependent equivalent circuit parameters require the thermal circuit to be accurate before the electrical parameters can be fitted correctly, and vice versa.
 Although all parameters could be fitted in a single optimisation problem, to reduce over-fitting the thermal model was decoupled and fitted separately to a single-state linear model, and then re-fitted once the electrical parameters were optimised.

 A simplified thermal model with one ODE was used to describe the increase in temperature in each cell, using measured current to quantify \(i^2R\) heat generation and the recorded temperature data shown in Fig.\ \ref{fig:expResults}.
 Here, \(i_x\) is the individual branch current recorded during testing, and \(R\) is the real part of the \SI{1}{Hz} cell impedance measured with individual electrochemical impedance spectroscopy (EIS) \cite{Barai2018}.
 To simplify the model, the same thermal parameters (heat capacity, thermal resistances) were used for all cells, which is a reasonable assumption for an industrial system with uniform thermal management \cite{SCHIMPE2018211}.
-Thermal parameters were fitted to tab temperature data, as the tabs provided a more accurate fit than body temperatures, and for subsequent optimisation routines it was assumed that $\text{Rth}_{\text{c-s}}$ represented an in-plane thermal resistance from core to tab.
+Thermal parameters were fitted to tab temperature data, and for subsequent optimisation routines it was assumed that $\text{Rth}_{\text{c-s}}$ represented an in-plane thermal resistance from core to tab.
 Using this model, initial values for two thermal resistances plus a heat capacity were identified using the Matlab \texttt{ssest} function.

 Once the initial thermal parameters were estimated, the vector of electrical parameters $\hat{\theta} = $ was estimated by minimising the following cost function using the Matlab \texttt{fmincon} nonlinear optimisation solver: